Get Kylie Jenner’s Gold Sunglasses For Just $25

 On January 16, the Keeping Up With the Kardashians star shared several hot photos of herself on the social media site.
 There were three separate posts, two of which contained multiple pictures of the gorgeous gal.
 In all of the snapshots, Jenner is wearing a skin-tight, short gold dress from Guess by Marciano that showed off her curvy figure.
 A pair of nude high heels completed her luxe look.

-In the last Instagram post, the 21-year-old added a simple yet stunning accessory — sunglasses.
+In the last Instagram post, the 21-year-old added a simple, yet stunning accessory — sunglasses.
 With a flattering oval shape, gold trimmings, and black lenses, they added even more pizzazz to Jenner’s already glamorous ensemble.

 While similar styles of sunglasses come with a hefty price tag of $200 or more, Jenner’s sassy shades cost just $25.